Toberumono/WRF-Runner/README.md

 ##Help
 ###<a name="bs"></a>Brewless Setup
 These instructions will walk you through setting up the program without Homebrew/Linuxbrew.
 While this is *strongly* discouraged on Macs, Linuxbrew has been known to have some issues on Linux-based machines.
 These instructions are an equally stable alternative to Homebrew/Linuxbrew; however, they do take a few more steps.<br>
 Note that, unlike every other section of the tutorial, these commands use curl.
-This is because installing wget on a Mac without Homebrew can be a pain.<br>
+This is because installing wget on a Mac without Homebrew can be a pain.

 1. Install `curl` if needed:
   1. Run `which curl`.
 If a path is printed, you have curl, so continue to step 2.
 Otherwise, run one of the following to install it: